 These mainly comprise the Fontainebleau Abatement but also include a small number of miscellaneous payments to EU institutions and research councils.
 Since 1984, the UK's third own resources (VAT-based) contribution to the EU budget has been abated in recognition of the relatively low level of its receipts, compared with its contributions to the Community Budget.
 Broadly, the UK receives a VAT abatement of its gross contributions equal to two-thirds of the difference between its unabated contribution and its receipts.
 This is deducted a year in arrears.
 Since the 1998 edition of the Pink Book, this abatement has been treated as a credit entry to the UK balance of payments rather than simply being netted off VAT-based contributions.

 Other sectors capital transfers

 In most years these consist entirely of receipts from the Agricultural Fund for Regional Development and the European Regional Development Fund.
-Other capital transfers from EU institutions are payments to farmers under agricultural compensation schemes related to the destruction of animals during the BSE and Foot and Mouth disease outbreaks.
+Other capital transfers from EU institutions are payments to farmers under agricultural compensation schemes.